acendan/zerochecker/README.md

 - Long options like '--min' should have an equals sign instead.
 Refer to USAGE above.

 ## WIP
+- Accept .csv file or text file with filepaths as input
 - Progress bar improvements (only flush to last ===> element using \b)
 - The help/man page could use a section explaining what all the numbers actually mean/ how you can interpret the data.